-The most famous borscht is of course the hot beetroot variety, which I have already cooked for Russia week, and therefore couldn’t in all good conscience cook again.
-However, the origins of borscht lie in an ancient soup that was more of a green colour, being made from pickled common hogweed, a herb that grows in damp meadows.
+Beetroot-based soups are served in numerous iterations throughout eastern Europe, with or without meat, hot or cold, chunky or smooth, and with different seasonings depending on the region.
+Ukraine is perhaps the loudest claimant of its origins, however, so I have included it in Ukraine week.
+The origins of borscht lie in an ancient soup that was more of a green colour, being made from pickled common hogweed, a herb that grows in damp meadows.
 This original concept gave rise to many types of soups, of which the beetroot borscht has become the most popular.
 Indeed, the word “borscht” actually means “hogweed” or “stubble”, referring to the spines of hogweed.
-These days, green borscht (zeleny borshch) is traditionally made with sorrel, a common spring herb that is quite sour, although I couldn’t source any so I used spinach, kale and silverbeet instead, adding a little vinegar to enhance the sour taste.
-Meat can be added, or omitted in favour of eggs as the protein source, which is what I did.
-Other vegetables commonly included in the soup are carrot, onion and potato, often flavoured with dill.
+To make my borscht, I grated boiled beetroots and stewed them in beef stock along with shredded beef shanks, shredded white cabbage, tomatoes, potatoes, onion, carrot, garlic, bay leaf, parsley and dill.
+Borscht is traditionally served with a big dollop of sour cream, which is an ingenious way to give your soup an extra depth of flavour, while also sneakily bringing the temperature down so that you can scoff it all immediately without scalding your mouth.
 Borscht is one of the dishes commonly prepared as an offering to the souls of dead relatives on Forefathers’ Night (Dzyady), usually held in October/November, as well as for Christmas Eve dinner, when it is traditional to eat 12 meatless dishes.
 However, borscht of all varieties is also eaten all year round, triggering the Ukrainian saying “borscht and porridge are our food”.
 I can’t argue with that!

 Machanka and draniki